dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 1. <mark style="background: #BABD00;">Improving website load times</mark> - By distributing content closer to website visitors by using a nearby CDN server (among other optimisations), visitors experience faster page loading times.
 As visitors are more inclined to click away from a slow-loading site, a CDN can reduce bounce rates and increase the amount of time that people spend on the site.
 In other words, a faster a website means more visitors will stay and stick around longer.

 2. <mark style="background: #BABD00;">Reducing bandwidth costs</mark> - Bandwidth consumption costs for website hosting is a primary expense for websites.
-Through caching and other optimizations, CDNs are able to reduce the amount of data an origin server must provide, thus reducing hosting costs for website owners.
+Through caching and other optimisations, CDNs are able to reduce the amount of data an origin server must provide, thus reducing hosting costs for website owners.

 3. <mark style="background: #BABD00;">Increasing content availability and redundancy</mark> - Large amounts of traffic or hardware failures can interrupt normal website function.
 Thanks to their distributed nature, a CDN can handle more traffic and withstand hardware failure better than many origin servers.

-4. <mark style="background: #BABD00;">Improving website security</mark> - A CDN may improve security by providing [DDoS mitigation](https://www.cloudflare.com/learning/ddos/ddos-mitigation/), improvements to security certificates, and other optimizations.
+4. <mark style="background: #BABD00;">Improving website security</mark> - A CDN may improve security by providing [DDoS mitigation](https://www.cloudflare.com/learning/ddos/ddos-mitigation/), improvements to security certificates, and other optimisations.

 #### <mark style="background: #BABD00;">How does a CDN work?</mark>